DSR-RHIT/me447-visualizing-data/cm/cm302_portfolio_lab.md

 bibliography: "../resources/references.bib"
 ---</code></pre>

-If the report Rmd script is in the reports directory, the relative path goes up one level `../`, then down to the `resources/` folder and there we find the `references.bib` file.
+Because the report Rmd script is in the reports directory, the relative path goes up one level `../`, then down to the `resources/` folder and there we find the `references.bib` file.

 ## add a citation